solidify/azure-devops-backup-tool-docs/backup.md

 From the results screen of the run, you can do either of the following from the screen:

 - Click on the **Job** to view the log file.
-- Click on the build artifact to view the components that were succesfully backed up.
+- Click on the build artifact to view the components that were successfully backed up.
 We also require you to send us the build artifact in order to troubleshoot any issues.

 ![image](https://github.com/user-attachments/assets/fa2dde04-00c0-408a-b834-217543b147b0)

-From the **Artifacs** menu, in order to download and inspect the build artifact, simply click the **downward-facing arrow to the left of "Export"** -> click the **3 dots to the right** -> **Download artifacts**.
+From the **Artifacts** menu, in order to download and inspect the build artifact, simply click the **downward-facing arrow to the left of "Export"** -> click the **3 dots to the right** -> **Download artifacts**.
 This will download a .zip-file to your computer which contains the backed up resources.

 ![image](https://github.com/user-attachments/assets/bd7ebdf4-443b-4909-a30a-2490c301c1bf)